Loading Calculator

 Grade 5.
 These rivers are challenging and require exceptional skill and experience to navigate.
 They are very demanding and include stoppers, currents and powerful waves.

-Great Rivers to Canoe in Europe
+Great Rivers for Canoeing in Europe

 The Dordogne and the River Tarn in France are beautiful rivers to Canoe on.
 They are also great for Kayaking.